LANTAU ISLAND

 GETTING TO/FROM NGONG PING –

-CABLE CAR - Ngong Ping Village is the upper terminus of the Ngong Ping 360 Cable Car service from Tung Chung.
-The spectacular ride 5.7km ride across Tung Chung Bay and over the heights of Lantau Island takes 25 minutes.
-The cable car operates Monday to Friday 10am to 6pm, Saturday 10am to 6-30pm and Sundays and “Special Days” (mainly public holidays) 9am to 6-30pm.
-More information can be obtained from the Ngong Ping 360 website;
+CABLE CAR - Ngong Ping Village is the upper terminus of the Ngong Ping 360 Cable Car service, linking the village with the town of Tung Chung near Hong Kong International Airport.
+The spectacular ride 5.7km ride across Tung Chung Bay and of Lantau Island takes 25 minutes.
+Operating hours on Monday to Friday are 10am to 6pm, Saturdays, Sundays and public holidays 9am to 6-30pm.

-Service 2 – Ngong Ping to Mui Wo (appx 45 mins)
+Service 2 – Ngong Ping to Mui Wo (appx 40 mins);

-Service 23 – Ngong Ping to Tung Chung (appx 55 mins)
+Service 23 – Ngong Ping to Tung Chung (appx 55 mins);

-Service 21 – Ngong Ping to Tai O (appx 15 mins)
+Service 21 – Ngong Ping to Tai O (appx 15/20 mins);

-NGONG PING ACCOMMODATION –
+NGONG PING ACCOMMODATION;

 HONGKONG BANK FOUNDATION SG DAVIS HOSTEL - is run by Hong Kong Youth Hostels Association and has dormitory and double-room accommodation for both YHA members and non-members.
 Bookings can be made up to 3 months in advance.
 The hostel is located near the “Big Buddha” just beyond the Tea Gardens Restaurant.
+For further information and bookings contact Hong Kong Youth Hostels Association on (852) 2788 1638 during office hours Monday - Friday 10am to 6pm, Saturday and Sunday 10am to 6-30pm or e-mail info@yha.org.hk.
+Phone number of the hostel is (852) 2985 5610.
+Reception open 7am to 10am and 4pm to 11pm.
+The hostel is also a member of Hostelling International through whom bookings can also be made;

 TAI O – located on the north-west coast is a popular destination for visitors many of whom combine a visit here with a visit to Ngong Ping, a short distance away.
 Tai O has a population of 3,000 and is a traditional stilted fishing village which once had a thriving salt industry.
 It was also notorious as a smuggling port for goods and illegal immigrants from mainland China as recently as the early 1990’s.
 Part of the village is built on a tiny island connected by an iron “new bridge” (Tai Chung Bridge) which replaced the old hand pulled ferry over the canal in 1996.
+There are proposals to build new twin bridges in the village, further along the canal at Po Chue Tam and Yim Tin and a design competition , which concluded in April 2013, resulted in over 120 entries being received.
+In March 2015 proposals were put forward for a new public transport interchange, public car parks and an entrance plaza at the western end of Tai O Road and the plans were formally approved in April 2016.
+The timescale for the works is not, at this stage, known.

 Entrance to Tai O's "new" bridge

 The village still has a sizeable fishing fleet and the smell of dried and fresh fish is evident everywhere.
-It also has a shrimp paste factory and paste can often be seen laid out to dry on wicker plates in the sun.
+It also has two remaining shrimp paste factories and paste can often be seen laid out to dry on wicker plates in the sun.
+In the 1960's there were about ten shrimp paste factories and from the 1950's the paste began to be exported as far away as the UK and USA to meet demand but the trade has since been in steep decline.
+In 2013 a new law banning trawling in local waters cut off the year's supply of shrimp, which had traditionally been bought by the factories from local fishermen during June to October.
+One of the two remaining producers, Cheng Cheung Hing Shrimp Paste Factory, established in 1920, has consequently moved production to the mainland cities of Yangjiang and Taishan in Guangdong with only the final processing carried out at the Tai O factory.
 Although fire destroyed part of the village in 2000 there are still many stilt houses lining channel through the village and the narrow streets with tiny tin shacks are fascinating to explore.
 On crossing the bridge walking through the village to the east leads to the Yeung Hau Temple and a little further on there is a pavilion with views over the sea approach to Hong Kong International Airport.
-Walking to the west leads through a mix of tin shacks and more modern dwellings, past the shrimp paste factory and fish hanging out to dry to a jetty at the harbour entrance.
-Although some of the salt pans remain these have been idle since the late 1960’s are dried out and overgrown and a new promenade has been built around them.

 Tai O's famous stilt houses line the canal

 The village has been in decline in recent years and is becoming more dependant on tourism as its population ages and young people move away.
 Over half its population are over 55 and over 22 per cent are over the age of 75.
-However in June 2009 plans were announced for a revitalisation scheme which would see the establishment of a nature trail with mangroves, wetland and woodland areas which visitors would be able to explore by hand-pulled ferries and a heritage trail around the village.
+However in June 2009 plans were announced for a revitalisation scheme which would see the establishment of a nature trail with mangroves, wetland and woodland areas which visitors can explore by hand-pulled ferry.
 The hand-pulled ferries were a familiar site in the village before construction of two river bridges in 1996.
-Plans also include a folk museum to be housed in rebuilt stilt houses, a salt-pan demonstration area, youth hostel and campsite.
+The historic police station, located on a hillside alongside the harbour entrance, has been splendidly renovated to its former glory and turned into a 9-room boutique hotel, The Tai O Heritage Hotel, opened March 2012.
+The hotel has an interpretation centre open to the public and there are also daily guided tours.
+Plans also include a folk museum to be housed in rebuilt stilt houses, a salt-pan demonstration area, new entrance plaza to the village at Tai O Bus Terminus, youth hostel, campsite and river wall to prevent flooding.
+Some of this work commenced in mid-2010 but by early 2014 little progress had been made.
 These plans follow government plans announced in 2008 to restore 3000 sq metres of salt pans and restore the local art of salt making.
-On Wing On Street in between the bus station and the new bridge is the interesting Tai O Rural Committee Historic and Cultural Showroom.
-The museum has an exhibition of local costumes, implements, antiques and relics illustrating local traditions and the history of the area.
+There are also plans for twin footbridges at Po Chue Tam and Yim Tin, near Yeung Hau Temple and a design competition for the bridges was launched in November 2012.
+At 5 Wing On Street in between the bus station and the new bridge is the interesting Tai O Rural Committee Historic and Cultural Showroom.
+The museum, in a building formerly occupied by a salt warehouse, plastic processing factory and co-operative grocery, opened in 2004 and has an exhibition of local costumes, implements, antiques and relics illustrating local traditions and the history of the area.
 Entry is free and the museum is closed on Mondays.
-A new, larger museum is being planned as part of an expansion of tourist facilities in Tai O. Further along Wing On Street is Tai O Culture Workshop, a folk museum founded in 2001 by local villager and historian Wong Wai-king who is the curator and has written a book illustrating the history of Tai O. The museum located in a 100 year-old building (visitors need to beware the extremely low ceiling)shows how people lived a century ago by producing salt and fishing.
+A new, larger museum is being planned by the Rural Committee on the same site as the existing museum as part of an expansion of tourist facilities in Tai O. There are plans to construct a viewing platform connecting the building with a pumping station on the opposite side of the street which would allow visitors to watch the sunrise and sunset over the creek.
+Further along Wing On Street at number 54 is Tai O Culture Workshop, a folk museum founded in 2001 by local villager and historian Wong Wai-king who is the curator and has written a book illustrating the history of Tai O. The museum's launch was achieved with the assistance of a HK$210,000 donation from an international charity.
+The museum located in a 100 year-old building (visitors need to beware the extremely low ceiling) shows how people lived a century ago by producing salt and fishing.
 The museum receives no external funding and is funded mostly through sales of postcards and books.
-The future of the museum was in doubt after many of the exhibits were severly damaged by flooding during Typhoon Hagupit in September 2008 but after painstaking restoration work the museum reopened in late-December 2008.
-Short river trips along the canal in motorboats or kaidos are available from near the new bridge.
-Chinese White Dolphins (“Pink Dolphins”) inhabit the waters off Tai O in a marine park and tours are offered by Hong Kong Dolphinwatch on Wednesdays, Fridays and Sundays starting from the Kowloon Hotel in Tsim Sha Tsui.
+The museum closed and many of the exhibits were severly damaged by flooding during Typhoon Hagupit in September 2008 but after painstaking restoration work the museum reopened in late-December 2008.
+However, the museum is expected to finally close before the end of 2016 as the building owner has applied to redevelop the building, which has become increasingly difficult to maintain owing to age, and the founder has announced her intention to retire.
+It is hoped that the government may consider opening a public museum in Tai O for the artefacts.
+Visitors strolling along Kat Hing Street can experience some of Tai O's local culinary delicacies which include shrimp paste, shrimp sauce, salted egg yolks, Tai O Doughnuts and Husband Cake.

 http://www.hkdolphinwatch.com/